17sid/17sid/README.md

 ----------------------------------------------------------
 About Me
 ----------------------------------------------------------
-- 🖥️ I'm a Software Engineer from India.
+- 💻 I'm a Software Engineer from India.
 - 👨‍💻 I'm currently working as Java Full Stack Developer
+- 🐲 I'm Proficient in Developing Full Stack Application using MERN and MEAN Stack.
-- 🌱 I’m currently learning AWS.
+- 🌱 I’m currently learning React Native.
+- 🧩 Writing a better code is never ending puzzle.

 ---